-Spinning rods are the most common type of rod and suit a range of applications.
+Spinning rods are the most common type of rod found in the hands of fishos of all skill levels.
 A spinning reel is fitted underneath the rod making it a very versatile rod and reel combo suitable for lure casting and bait fishing.
-Depending on the weight class of the outfit, a spinning rod can be used to target a wide range of small to medium-sized fish species from the shore, and they are well suited to boat and kayak fishing.
+Depending on the weight class of your setup, a spinning rod can be used to target a wide range of small to medium-sized fish species from the shore, and they are well suited to boat and kayak fishing.

-Baitcasting rods are an alternative to spinning rods and are quite versatile but recommended for the more experienced angler.
+Baitcasting rods are a great alternative to spinning rods, as they’re quite versatile, but recommended for the more experienced fishos.
+‘Why’s that?’ you may be wondering.
 Ever heard of a ‘bird’s nest’?
 Amateurs can very quickly be turned off by a baitcasting rod and reel combo, because without the proper handling, they are prone to tangling on the spool.
 But for an experienced angler, they offer even greater accuracy when casting and more control when handling a fish.

-Telescopic rods are designed to suit an angler’s lifestyle where either: a) they are on the road a lot and a telescopic rod fits perfectly in the boot of the car; b) they can’t travel or adventure without taking a fishing rod or, c) don’t have much storage space at home.
-The technology of telescopic rods has come a long way.
+Telescopic rods are designed to suit any angler’s lifestyle where either: a) they’re on the road a lot and a telescopic rod fits perfectly in the boot of the car; b) they can’t travel or adventure without taking a fishing rod or, c) don’t have enough room at home for a full-size rod.
+The tech behind telescopic rods has come a long way.
 Gone are the days of flimsy plastic-feeling rods: now there are some terrific telescopic and travel rods on the market suitable for small to medium-sized fish, typically designed for use with spinning reels.